ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 external DNS.
 This allows clients accessing from the internet to find the IP address if your internal network.

-For example, if your top domain is `example.com` and your internal domain is `home.example.com`, you can configure pfSense to update the `home` entry in your external DNS every time your ISP assigns a new IP address.
+For example, if your top domain is `example.org` and your internal domain is `home.example.org`, you can configure pfSense to update the `home` entry in your external DNS every time your ISP assigns a new IP address.

 ### Internal DNS

 The internal DNS allows your clients to find services in your network.
-For example, if your internal domain is `home.example.com` you could configure the following entries in your internal DNS:
+For example, if your internal domain is `home.example.org` you could configure the following entries in your internal DNS:

-* `ldap.home.example.com` for your directory services
+* `ldap.home.example.org` for your directory services
-* `sql.home.example.com` for your database
+* `sql.home.example.org` for your database
-* `vcs.home.example.com` for your version control system
+* `vcs.home.example.org` for your version control system
+* `productivity.home.example.org` for your productivity and collaboration system

 ### Reverse proxy